 As a software engineer by training who moved into management, ran (and sold) my own company, and held several executive positions, I bring decades of hands-on business experience to my practice.
 Having come up in the tech world, I have a direct, no-nonsense style.

-Maybe you are preparing for a new role.
-Maybe you want to step up to a more senior position or get into a tough-to-crack company.
-Perhaps you were a rock star individual contributor who was promoted into a leadership role without formal management training.
-My job as your coach is to help you get what you want.
+Maybe you are looking to shine brighter in your current role or are preparing for a new challenge.
+Perhaps you want to step up to a more senior position or get into a tough-to-crack company.
+Or maybe you were a rock star individual contributor who was promoted into a leadership role without formal management training.
+Regardless of your goals, my job as your coach is to help you get what you want.
 This means: